Trial of Cambodian reporters who used to work for US begins | New Country 923

 Trial of Cambodian reporters who used to work for US begins

-PHNOM PENH, Cambodia (AP) — The espionage trial of two Cambodian journalists who formerly worked for a U.S. government-funded radio station has begun, more than 20 months after their arrests.
+PHNOM PENH, Cambodia (AP) — The espionage trial of two Cambodian journalists who formerly worked for a U.S. government-funded radio station has begun, almost two years after their arrests.

 Rights groups have characterized their case as a flagrant attack on press freedom.